Anthiha/Student-performance-analysis/README.md

 - Moderate stress, motivation for career, and participation in extracurriculars boost results.
 - Social media usage above 2h/day is negatively correlated with grades.

+## 📄 Final Report

+You can find the main analysis and findings in the PDF report:

+📎 `report/Can data analytics and AI reshape and optimize learning in education.pdf`

+## 📈 Example Visualizations

+Some visualizations are included in the `/figures` directory, such as correlation heatmaps, bar charts by parental education, and more.

+## 🚀 Future Work

+- Add machine learning models (e.g., decision trees, logistic regression)
+- Build an interactive dashboard (Streamlit or Dash)
+- Extend dataset with more countries/schools

 ## 📝 Author

 Anthí Papadoúli — MSc in Computer Science, BSc in Physics